eth-protocol-fellows/protocol-studies/docs/wiki/CL/merkleization.md

 - **Tree Construction:** Pair up the chunks and hash each pair to form the next level of the tree.
 Repeat this step until only one hash remains: the Merkle root.
 - **Padding:** If the number of chunks isn't a power of two, additional zero-value chunks are added to round out the tree, ensuring that the tree is balanced.

 ## Benefits of Merkleization

+- **Performance Efficiency:** While the tree requires hashing approximately twice the original data amount, caching mechanisms can store the roots of subtrees that don't change often.
+This significantly reduces the computational overhead as only altered parts of the data need re-hashing.
+- **Light Client Support:** The Merkle tree structure supports the creation of Merkle proofs—small pieces of data that prove the inclusion and integrity of specific parts of the state without needing the entire dataset.
+This feature is crucial for light clients, which operate with limited resources and rely on these proofs to interact with  Ethereum securely.

 ## Calculating Hash Tree Roots